-It is likely that the program will have been a strong reminder to the rest of the UK of Ireland’s massive association with mythical beings – a link which has been reinforced time and time again in popular culture through the years.
+Ireland has a huge association with mythical beings, including fairies, a link that has been reinforced time and time again in popular culture through the years.

 A major cultural impact